 For ten years he studied and practiced Zen with Roshi Eve Marko, a teacher in the White Plum Asanga and the Zen Peacemakers, from whom he received his dharma name, Genyo.
 He also did some study with Eve’s husband, the renowned maverick Zen teacher Bernie Glassman.
 In August 2015 he received Dharma Transmission from Eve, and became an authorized Zen teacher, and taught for several years at the Green River Zen Center.

-John has also done extensive exploration in other traditions, both spiritual and secular, and has studied and practiced a variety of holistic healing and personal growth methods.
+In addition, John has done extensive exploration in other traditions, both spiritual and secular, and has studied and practiced a variety of holistic healing and personal growth methods.
 He has attended teachings and retreats in Sufism, mystical Judaism, Taoism, Hindu meditation and yoga, Theravada, Mahayana, along with his studies of Tibetan Vajrayana, and Zen Buddhism.
 He has taught classes in world religions, yoga, philosophy, and self-awareness practices to both adults and teenagers.
-In the 1980’s he maintained a holistic counseling, healing, and coaching practice, which he has now reopened in a new form.
+In the 1980’s and 90s he maintained a holistic counseling, healing, and coaching practice, which he has now reopened in a new form.